syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-8. Click Next.
+8.Click Next.
 The Ready to Install dialog opens.